redlibrarian/redlibrarian.github.io/_posts/2019-04-29-spinoza-hobbes-state.markdown

-Indeed, in class society, "common decision" is impossible; all decisions arise from the interplay of a limited individualism and the structures of class, nation, etc. In other words, all decisions as *political* and do not arise from what Spinoza calls reason.
+Indeed, in class society, "common decision" is impossible; all decisions arise from the interplay of a limited individualism and the structures of class, nation, etc. In other words, all decisions are *political* and do not arise from what Spinoza calls reason.
 Human beings cannot be "guided by reason" so long as scarcity, want, competition remain the priorities of a world whose ruling-class profits on the isolation of all people from each other, profits from the prevention of the formation of the multitude Spinoza described, and from the radical - non-liberal - democracy constituted by its self-activity.
+Indeed, from this perspective "intellectual freedom" is a meaningless bromide which serves to obscure the structures of power and control that always-already determine our intellectual interests, curiosities, capacities, and desires.
+Only in the kind of society envisaged by Spinoza and Negri (and Marx) would "intellectual freedom" mean anything at all, but as Rory pointed out, Spinoza's "freedom" may be different from what we might expect.

 *References*.